threepointone/glamor/docs/server.md

 This should be fine in most cases.
 If you seem to be including too many unused styles, use `renderStaticOptimized` instead of `renderStatic`.
 This will parse the generated html and include only the relevant used css / ids.

+WARNING: if you're bundling your *server side* code with webpack/browserify/etc (as opposed to just browser code), be warned of a subtle issue with excluding node_modules from the module.
+More details in [this twitter thread](https://twitter.com/andrewingram/status/771370174587043840), and [this issue](https://github.com/threepointone/glamor/issues/37). tldr - be certain to exclude *all* glamor modules, not just the root.